fly-apps/nodejs-planetscale-read-replicas/README.md

 }
 ```

-When _other_ regions are added to your Fly app (below) _those_ vms will likely connect to a read-replica.
-And so their writes would fail (naturally).
-They will be replayed (using some Fly magic) _in_ the primary region.
-You can confirm that using `fly logs` and look for our sample app's `console.log()` message to say that is what happened: _"Replaying this attempt to write to a read-replica ..."_.
-You'll see that happening in a moment after scaling the app into multiple regions.

 ## Scaling the app

 So far the app has _only_ used the primary database.
 Since there is only _one_ vm.